About contextual targeting

 When your keyword (using the “Content” keyword setting) matches a webpage’s concepts or its central theme, your ad is eligible to show on that webpage (also known as an automatic placement).
-Whether your ad actually shows there is determined by a number of factors, including your language and location targeting and the recent browsing history of the person seeing your ad.
+Whether your ad actually shows there is determined by a number of factors, including your language and location targeting.

 Suppose you've created an ad group to advertise your car dealership’s latest lineup and you've included keywords like fuel efficient cars and 2015 electric cars.
 We use contextual targeting to identify and place your ad on Display Network pages that match those keywords.